benelliott111/Restaurant-Search/README.md

                 /app/routes (for the routing logic, or ‘controller’ component) server.js [X] deployed using Heroku (with mysql database)

-    We allocated the work to those who best could deliver on elements of the project and discussed a roadmap for the project over the ensuing week for substailal completion on  Friday March 5 to allow for final adjustments and user acceptance over the weekend.
+    We allocated the work to those who best could deliver on elements of the project and discussed a roadmap for the project over the ensuing week for substantial completion on Friday March 5 to allow for final adjustments and user acceptance over the weekend.
 Team members stepped up for development of aspects that they believed they could deliver.
 We used the KANBAN model for managing the project and met on daily during the class time to advance the project.
 SEE THE KANBAN https://github.com/benelliott111?tab=projects to follow the flow of the work effort.
 At all times we had the scope limitations and timelines in mind to ensire success.
 On the Friday before delivery, we had the final working prototype up and running and had completed most of the testing to ensure functionality.
 Still, additional user acceptance testing would be done over the weekend.
 We were able to maintain a flow of github pulls and merges by managing changes in each team members separate branches and periodically reconiling changes on merging.

-# 03 Presentation Requirements
+# 03 Presentation Requirements:

 The presentation on Monday February 8, 2021 addresses the following: